blueraymusic/Combot/README.md

 ```

-If you use install.bat, you should have a computer.bat file in your ~ directory that lets you run the command like so:
+If you use install.ps1, you should have a computer.bat file in your ~ directory that lets you run the command like so:
 ```
 .\computer.bat what is my username
 ```